 Also alarming is the revelation that virtually all poultry products in Australia are produced under Halal authorisation, despite the fact that Muslims make up only a very small percentage of the population.
 This shows that the Islamification of Australia is proceeding under our very noses.

 The next time you go shopping, look at the packages of well-known grocery items such as cheese, chocolate or even chewing gum.
-You may find the following logo:
+You may find the above Halal logo.

 This Muslim association collects money from members of the Australian Food Industry for permission to display this symbol so that Muslims will purchase their products.
 Yet the Muslim population is only 2% of Australia's total!
 Do we need to pander to such a small minority?